telerik/xaml-docs/controls/raddesktopalert/desktop-alert-manager.md

 {{region cs-raddesktopalert-desktop-alert-manager_0}}
 	var manager = new RadDesktopAlertManager();
-	...
-	var manager = new RadDesktopAlertManager(AlertScreenPosition.BottomCenter);
+	manager = new RadDesktopAlertManager(AlertScreenPosition.BottomCenter);
-	...
-	var manager = new RadDesktopAlertManager(AlertScreenPosition.TopCenter, 5);
+	manager = new RadDesktopAlertManager(AlertScreenPosition.TopCenter, 5);
-	...
-	var manager = new RadDesktopAlertManager(AlertScreenPosition.TopRight, new Point(0, 0));
+	manager = new RadDesktopAlertManager(AlertScreenPosition.TopRight, new Point(0, 0));
-	...
-	var manager = new RadDesktopAlertManager(AlertScreenPosition.BottomCenter, new Point(0, 0), 10);
+	manager = new RadDesktopAlertManager(AlertScreenPosition.BottomCenter, new Point(0, 0), 10);
 {{endregion}}

 #### __[VB] Initializing of RadDesktopAlertManager__

 {{region vb-raddesktopalert-desktop-alert-manager_0}}
 	Dim manager = New RadDesktopAlertManager()
-	...
-	Dim manager = New RadDesktopAlertManager(AlertScreenPosition.BottomCenter)
+	manager = New RadDesktopAlertManager(AlertScreenPosition.BottomCenter)
-	...
-	Dim manager = New RadDesktopAlertManager(AlertScreenPosition.TopCenter, 5)
+	manager = New RadDesktopAlertManager(AlertScreenPosition.TopCenter, 5)
-	...
-	Dim manager = New RadDesktopAlertManager(AlertScreenPosition.TopRight, New Point(0, 0))
+	manager = New RadDesktopAlertManager(AlertScreenPosition.TopRight, New Point(0, 0))
-	...
-	Dim manager = New RadDesktopAlertManager(AlertScreenPosition.BottomCenter, New Point(0, 0), 10)
+	manager = New RadDesktopAlertManager(AlertScreenPosition.BottomCenter, New Point(0, 0), 10)
 {{endregion}}

 This article will provide some detailed information about the following properties of __RadDesktopAlertManager__: